Hierarchical Learning for IRS-Assisted MEC Systems with Rate-Splitting Multiple Access: System Model and Problem Formulation

 The active beamforming vector at the BS is represented as $\boldsymbol{W}(t)\in \mathbb{C}^{M\times N } $, where $\boldsymbol{w} _{n}(t) $ is the $n$-th column of the matrix $\boldsymbol{W}(t)$.
 Consequently, the recovered signal $\hat{x}_{n}(t)$ at the BS can be expressed as Eq.(\ref{恢复的信号}).

 The conventional RSMA uplink decoding method utilizes SIC technology to decode both the public and private information of all users, without applying differentiated interference management strategies for different types of information.
 As a result, this approach does not fully leverage RSMA's advantages in interference management.
-To fully exploit the flexibility of the RSMA, an uplink interference management method at the receiver of the uplink RSMA system is designed in this paper.
-In this method, we employ partial decoding interference management for public information and treat a portion of the interference as noise for private information.
-Initially, public information is decoded and its interference is mitigated using SIC technology, followed by decoding the private information.
+To fully exploit the flexibility of the RSMA, an uplink interference management method at the receiver of the uplink RSMA system is designed in this paper. {In the proposed uplink RSMA scheme, each GU splits its information into a public part and a private part.
+At the MEC receiver, the BS first decodes the public information, treating all private information as noise.
+After removing the decoded public signals via SIC, the private information are then decoded.} Initially, public information is decoded and its interference is mitigated using SIC technology, followed by decoding the private information.
 For convenience, the decoding order of public information $x_{n,c} \left ( t \right ) $ from the $n$-th GU by the BS is defined as $\pi_{n}(t) \in \mathcal{S} =\left \{ 1,\ldots,S \right \} $, where $S=N$.
 Hence, the set of all decoding orders is defined as $\boldsymbol\Pi (t)=\left \{ \pi_{1}(t),\dots,\pi_{n}(t),\dots,\pi_{N}(t) \right \} $.
 If $\pi_{l}(t)>\pi_{n}(t)$, $l\ne n$, the signal of $x_{l,c}(t)$ is decoded after $x_{n,c}(t)$.

 The signal-to-interference-plus-noise ratio (SINR) for decoding the information $x_{n,c} \left ( t \right ) $ and $x_{n,p} \left ( t \right ) $ are given by Eq.(\ref{SINR_public}) and Eq.(\ref{SINR_private}), respectively,